 2. Don’t Agonise Over Your Decision.

 People waste months trying to find the best standing desk.
-This is often a form of procrastination.
+Often, this is a form of procrastination.
 The law of diminishing returns is real.
 You have a job to do.
 Your desk is a means to that end – not the end.
-If you have the budget, buy any premium desk (ranked #1 and #2 below) and you’ll be very happy – because of what I said in #1.
+You can buy any premium desk (ranked #1 and #2 below) and you’ll be very happy – because of what I said in #1.

 3. Differences Are Largely Insignificant.